Resolute Beach is one of those secluded beaches in Sydney that you should visit at least once in your life.

 The Resolute Track, or Resolute Loop Trail, is the walking track that takes you to Resolute Beach from the Resolute Picnic Ground.

-There is a $12 entrance fee to the park.
+There is a $12 entrance fee to the park for the whole day.

 Resolute Loop Trail (Resolute Track)

 From the Resolute Picnic Ground, follow the signs to the Resolute Loop Trail and Resolute Beach.
-If you follow the Red Hands Track, you’ll get to the West Head Lookout which you could visit on the way back from Resolute Beach.
+The short Red Hands Track will get you to the West Head Lookout, which you can visit on the way back from Resolute Beach.